scs/substrate-api-client/README.md

 ## Acknowledgements

-The development of substraTEE is financed by [web3 foundation](https://web3.foundation/)'s grant programme.
+The development of substrate-api-client is financed by [web3 foundation](https://web3.foundation/)'s grant programme.

 We also thank the teams at